acamu/ansible-raspberry-sshupdate/README.md

 - cc

-## A - Deploy a SSH key with Ansible
+## A - Deploy an SSH key with Ansible

  	- authorized_key: user=root key="ssh-rsa AAAA....= pi@ansibleremotehost"

-## B - Deploy a SSH key but it is the only one for the remote
+## B - Deploy an SSH key but it is the only one for the remote

     - authorized_key:
       user: "pi"